 The roles and responsibilities of the Wildlife and CRP Subcommittee is to provide input and direction for conservation delivery for Wildlife and CRP.
-Input and direction provided may include, but is not limited to, the following:
+Input and direction provided may include, but is not limited to, the following: Identifying and prioritizing CRP priority areas, providing feedback on related standards and technical materials, developing priorities and delivery for wildlife programs.

-- identifying and prioritizing CRP priority areas - providing feedback on related standards and technical materials - developing priorities for wildlife programs
+Others as Needed

-Others as Needed Meetings and Frequency
+Meetings and Frequency

-The Minnesota STAC will meet quarterly each fiscal year.
+The MNSTC will meet twice each fiscal year.
 Other meetings may be held at the discretion of the State Conservationist in a format of his or her choosing.
 The State Conservationist will call a meeting whenever he or she believes that there is business that should be brought before the committee for action.
 However, any USDA agency may make a request of the State Conservationist for a meeting.